2024–25 European Aquatics Women's Champions League Final Four

 The 2024–25 European Aquatics Women's Champions League Final Four was the season-ending event to decide the champions of the 2024–25 European Aquatics Women's Champions League.
-The Final Four tournament was held at the Papastrateio Swimming Pool in Piraeus, Greece.
+The Final Four tournament was held at the Papastrateio "Petros Kapagerof" Pool in Piraeus, Greece.

 The winners were CN Sant Andreu, who won their first title by triumphing over two time defending champions Astralpool Sabadell in the final.

 Host selection

 On 7 April 2025, Olympiacos Piraeus were given the hosting rights.
-The tournament was held at the Papastrateio Swimming Pool in Piraeus, Greece.
+The tournament was held at the Papastrateio "Petros Kapagerof" Pool in Piraeus, Greece.

 Venue

-The Final Four tournament was held at the Papastrateio Swimming Pool in Piraeus, Greece.
+The Final Four tournament was held at the Papastrateio "Petros Kapagerof" Pool in Piraeus, Greece.